mariebtreschow/rakia/blog-api/README.md

 RESTful API for a blog platform.

+## Notes from Author

+I took some liberties when writing this API, in the assignment it didn't say anything about authentication, but I decided to add some simple authentication for demonstration purposes.
+I added all the authors and with a generated password, also an admin user that has the power to edit and access all content -- otherwise only authors can edit their own posts.

 ## Installation

 `go get -u github.com/gorilla/mux`

 `go get -u github.com/rs/zerolog`

 Using gorilla/mux as a router in the API has several advantages:
 - Middleware Support